-Concentrations exist when there are amounts loaned to multiple borrowers engaged in similar activities, which could cause them to be similarly impacted by economic conditions.
+Loan concentrations exist when there are amounts loaned to multiple borrowers engaged in similar activities or within close proximity, which could cause them to be similarly impacted by economic or other conditions.
 We lend primarily within agricultural industries.

-As of December 31, 2021, volume plus commitments to our ten largest borrowers totaled an amount equal to 4.1% of total loans and commitments.
+As of December 31, 2022, volume plus commitments, excluding government guaranteed portions of loans, to our ten largest borrowers totaled an amount equal to 3.8% of total loans and commitments.